Community-Building/mastering-daos/README.md

 # Mission and goal

-**Our goal is to build up the first full comprehensive end-to-end guide on the design, execution and on-going coordination of decentralized token network communities.**
+**Our goal is to build up the first full comprehensive end-to-end guide on the design and execution of DAOs.**

 ## Crowdsourcing of knowledge